-- Installation of three shallow two-inch polyvinyl chloride (PVC) monitoring wells to a depth of less than 15-feet. - Collection of two soil samples from each well boring: one near the ground surface and one just above the water table. - Augering of five soil borings (4 to 11 feet deep).
-Collection of two soil samples from each borehole: one near the surface and one just above the water table. - Laboratory analysis of all soil samples for Target Compound List (TCL) organics and Target Analyte List (TAL) inorganics. - Collection of one round of groundwater samples for analysis of TCL organics and TAL inorganics. - Collection of two surface water/sediment samples along Edwards Creek for analysis of TCL organics and TAL inorganics. - Collection of Quality Assurance/Quality Control (QA/QC) samples in accordance with Naval Energy and Environmental Support Activity (NEESA) 20.02-047B. - Data validation of all sample analyses in accordance with United States Environmental Protection Agency (USEPA) guidelines.
+- Installation of three shallow two-inch monitoring wells to a depth of less than 15 feet. - Collection of two soil samples from each well boring: one near the ground surface and one just above the water table. - Augering of five soil borings (4 to 11 feet deep).
+Collection of two soil samples from each borehole: one near the surface and one just above the water table. - Laboratory analysis of all soil samples for TCL organics and TAL inorganics. - Collection of one round of groundwater samples for analysis of TCL organics and TAL inorganics. - Collection of two surface water/sediment samples along Edwards Creek for analysis of TCL organics and TAL inorganics. - Collection of QA/QC samples in accordance with NEESA 20.02-047B. - Data validation of all sample analyses in accordance with USEPA guidelines.

-Figure 3-2 presents the locations of all of the sampling points for all media investigated during the SI.
+Figure 3-2 presents the locations of all of the sampling points for all media investigated during the SI and the results.